IvanZ505/runb-notes/docs/discrete-1/discrete-1.md

 ## Functions

 The formal definition of a function:
 - Let X and Y be non-empty sets.
+A function **F** from X to Y is an assignment of **exactly one** element of Y to each element of X.
+- A function can also be defined as the subset of A X B.
-A function f from X to Y is an assignment of **exactly one** element of Y to each element of X. We write f(x) = y if y is the unique element of Y assigned by the function f to element x of X. We write f : X → Y to indicate a function from X to Y.
+- We write `f(x) = y` if y is the unique element of Y assigned by the function f to element x of X. We write f : X → Y to indicate a function from X to Y.

+#### Properties of Functions
+- For every element x ∈ A, there is an element y ∈ B such that (a, b) ∈ F.
+  - Or that (x,y) is inside your function.
+- If (x, y) ∈ F and (x, z) ∈ F, then y = z.
+  - This is because a function can only have one output for each input.
+-